guivo/twitterwidget/README.md

 # Twitter widget for Shiny/flexdashboard

-This package contains a widget able to embed a Twitter status within a dashboard or shiny page.
+This package contains the definition for a [htmlwidget](https://www.htmlwidgets.org/) widget able to embed a Twitter status within an R markdown page.

+The main functionality is to allow to render a card representing a twitter status

 ## Installation